arafkarsh/electoralbonds/README.md

 - They must submit a report of the contributions received in excess of Rs.
 20,000 from any person or entity.
 - They must submit their income and expenditure statements to the Election Commission of India annually.

-Tax Treatment of Donations: Donations received by political parties are exempt from taxation under Section 13A.
+<p style="color:red;">Tax Treatment of Donations: Donations received by political parties are exempt from taxation under Section 13A.
 However, political parties must maintain records of donations exceeding Rs.
-20,000 and report them to the Election Commission of India.
+20,000 and report them to the Election Commission of India.</p>

 Disclosure Requirements: Political parties are required to disclose the details of their funding, including the sources of their income and the amounts received from donors.
 This transparency is essential for ensuring accountability and preventing the misuse of funds.